Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/Variables/NonIndividualState.md

 ## Generic Refrences

 For a class to use a variable, the variable must be declared within it via ```GenericRefrence<T>```.
-This is done like so,
 ```c#
 //replace float with whatever type you want
 public GenericReference<float> myVariable;
 ```

-To set the value, do,
+To set the value,
 ```c#
 myVariable.SetValue(1f, new CachedObjectWrapper())
 ```

-In order to get the value, simply do,
+In order to get the value,
 ```c#
 myVariable.GetValue(new CachedObjectWrapper())
 ```

-For more information about ```CachedObjectWrapper``` visit the sub-section on this page.
-Also note, creating a new  ```CachedObjectWrapper``` everytime you access the variable is very inefficient, this example is for demonstration purposes only.
+For more information about ```CachedObjectWrapper``` keep reading.
+Also note, creating a new  ```CachedObjectWrapper``` every time you access the variable is very inefficient, this example is for demonstration purposes only.

 {: .pt-4 }
 You can use the inspector to set the value as well, when doing so you have two options,